-• Submit the written proposal report to Thesis Committee at least one week before the oral presentation.

-• Inform the Graduate Program Coordinator of the composition of the Thesis Proposal Committee, and the date of oral presentation, at least one week prior to the presentation.
+- Submit the Thesis Proposal committee for approval to the Graduate Program Coordinator at least two weeks before the oral presentation. - Inform the Graduate Program Coordinator of the date of Thesis Proposal presentation, at least one week prior to the examination. - Submit the written proposal report to Committee at least one week before the oral presentation.

-By the End of Year 5: Submit and Defend Ph.D.
-Dissertation.
+By the End of Year 5: Submit and Defend PhD Dissertation.